Real Muthaphuckkin G's: Music video

 The music video, written and directed by Eazy-E's longtime Ruthless video director Marty Thomas, was shot in Compton.
 It opens with aerial shots of Compton streets and scenes of lowriders, gangsters, and the metro Blue Line.
-There are numerous cameo appearances: Kokane, Rhythm D, Cold 187um, Dirty Red, Krazy Dee, Steffon, H.W.A., DJ Slip from Compton's Most Wanted, Young Hoggs, Blood of Abraham, K9 Compton, and Tony-A.
+There are numerous cameo appearances: Kokane, Rhythm D, Cold 187um, Dirty Red, Krazy Dee, Steffon, H.W.A., DJ Slip from Compton's Most Wanted, Keke Loco and H-Bone from N.O.T.S., Young Hoggs, Blood of Abraham, K9 Compton, H.B.O., and Tony-A.

 Once Eazy-E, on camera, raps, "All of a sudden, Dr. Dre is the G thang / But on his old album covers, he was a she-thang," shown is a photo of Dre on a World Class Wreckin' Cru album cover, predating N.W.A, wearing a white, sequined jumpsuit and detectable makeup.
 Related cover photos appear several times during the video.
 Later in the video, Eazy is seen holding a pistol and alleges that Suge Knight would shoot Dre if Dre were to ever disobey him.

 Previously, in Dr. Dre's music video for "Fuck wit Dre Day," actor and comedian Anthony "A. J." Johnson parodies Eazy-E as "Sleazy-E".
 In the "Real Muthaphuckkin' Gs" video, A. J. reprises the Sleazy-E role.
 As Eazy-E's music video opens, still jittering, Sleazy stands roadside, holding up the sign WILL RAP FOR FOOD.
 But Eazy's posse, including Dresta and Knocc Out, chase him through town, and finally pull him into a van.
 As the video closes, Sleazy lies, apparently dead, at his original, roadside spot.
 The censored version's video closes instead with Sleazy, running again, falling flat at a Leaving Compton sign.

 Although paid in advance, Johnson failed to appear for his second of two days shooting.
 Eventually, he publicly confirmed the speculation that he had been threatened by Death Row or by its associates.
 Johnson explained that Suge Knight had summoned him to his office and threatened him with a gun, eliciting A. J.'s agreement to abandon the video shoot.
 Johnson informed Eazy of the threat, and recommended fellow comedian Arnez J to replace him in the video.

+Eazy-E created a song titled "Yellow Brick Road To Compton" a positive track that persuaded the Mayor of Compton to give them permission to shoot the “Real Muthaphuckkin Gs" Music video.
+It is unfinished as his Wife Tomica stated in an interview that it is a Rough Copy and has scratch Vocals on it from Eazy-E.